 New York City

-Workshop-based, intensive course over a 10-week period to teach Veterans, Reserves, and Guard members in techniques from ancient Greek performance theater
+Workshop-based, intensive course over a 10-week period to teach Veterans, Reserves, and Guard members in techniques from ancient Greek performance theater with performances

 Intensive, 10-week (once or twice weekly in most cases), application-only course in reading and performing ancient Greek works focused on Veterans, war, and service.
 Veterans are trained in performance aspects as well as in leading discussions for talk-backs with mixed Servicemember, Veteran, and civilian audiences.
 Course is open to all Veterans, Reserves, and Guard members.
 Performances at the end of the workshops are open to the public.

 This was a very interesting program as it teaches you a little about ancient Greek history and how it can be related to Iraq and Afghanistan.
 You also get the opportunity to work with some professional actors which was a very unique experience.
 A minor suggestion would be to maybe mix the groups of actors and writers rather than just keep a group of writers.
 Prior to engaging in this course I heard about Theaters of War and it would be nice for some collaboration of both organizations which I think would be a major event.
 It would be nice to see this show be taken to Broadway as popularity increases it was a really enjoyable experience.
 The things [name redacted] is doing for veterans is very admirable and this workshop is a great way for veterans to stay positive and involved in their community.
 As a fellow veteran from his home country it is clear that he cares about the well being of veterans in general.
 I am looking forward to doing another workshop in the future.
 I want to personally thank [name redacted] from NYU for recommending this great workshop to me.
 I am so glad I got to meet him at the Veteran's Writing Workshop and I urge veterans to try and take advantage of these opportunities.